 Financial aid awards are based on information reported on the financial aid application and the student's enrollment status.
-Any financial situation that has recently changed because of, but not limited to, loss of job or benefits, death or other hardship may qualify a student for a Special Circumstance evaluation.
+Any financial situation that has recently changed because of, but not limited to, loss of job or benefits, death or other hardship may qualify a student for an Unusual circumstances evaluation.